leandrosansilva/prolog_toy_gameoflife/README.md

 # Conway's Game of Life in Prolog

 So...
-I a finally studying Prolog.
+I am finally studying Prolog.

 As I got really interested in the Conway's Game of Life, so decided to use it as exercise on learning new programming languages and refreshing the ones I know.